wleddy/jumpstat/README.md

 * in the terminal run `. setup_env` This will create the instance directory where your private stuff is stored and will try to create virtualenv directory 'env' and pip the requirements into it.

-* cd into the directory and clone the 'users' repo into it
+* cd into the directory and clone the 'users' and 'news' repos into it

 * Assuming everything went Ok, run `. activate_env` to enter your virtual environment.

 * Next, edit the file at `instance/site_settings.py` with all your secrets.

 * run python app.py to start the dev server and create the initial database.
+If it starts up with no errors, you're good to go.
+Type control-c to exit the dev server (unless you're actually want to run it there)

-* A super user account is created with username "admin" and password "password"
+* A super user account is created with username "admin" and password "password".
+You can log in at '/login/' and then use the menu at the right edge of the screen to change the admin password and create any new users you want.

 See below for information on getting data from Jump.

-## Special Instructions for A2 Hosting
+## Special Instructions for A2 Hosting (where my sites are hosted)

 A2 Hosting uses the `passenger` system to run python apps on their system. `activate_env` will not find the python environment which their system creates for your app.